oswee/ansible/README.md

 ### Molecule init

+UPDATE: You should not place Molecule inside of individual role.
+Molecule is moved to the collection level.

 Molecule templates are handled by Skeleton so typically you should not create molecule scenarios manually.
 But if you have some custom requirements, then you can generate molecule scenario boilerplate manually: